 Liquor bottles down, water bottles up!
 This means skin is lacking water and suppleness which can cause dry patches and redness.

 Congested pores, pustules, whiteheads, blackheads, cysts, nodules, and/ or lesions.
-On top of treating your acne you’ll want to treat your skin as you would if it was sensitive.
+If you’re suffering from any of the above, it might be worth looking into Skin Care by Robyn.
+Acne can be a horrible thing to have to deal with, but luckily there are lots of treatment options.
+On top of treating your acne, you’ll want to treat your skin as you would if it was sensitive.
 Being too aggressive with acneic skin can be a trigger.

 Red flushing (sometimes along with small bumps) or dilated blood vessels.

 Temporary sensitized skin usually after a skin care treatment.

 Remove makeup/ first cleanse.
 This would be the first cleanse of two rounds regardless if you’re wearing makeup or not.
 I usually start with a good oil cleanser, micellar water, and in a pitch cold cream (I personally stay away from cold creams but if you have a good skin care routine it works fine but often clogs skin and causes whiteheads).